Colon and rectal surgeons in Manchester, New Hampshire

 How should I prepare for a colonoscopy or endoscopy?

-Your doctor will give you instructions, including what foods you can and cannot eat, and whether you need to stop taking any medications beforehand.
-Make sure to read the instructions as soon as you get them.
-You might have to stop some medications up to a week before your test.
-Please reach out to us if you have trouble getting ready for your procedure.
+Your doctor will give you instructions, including what foods you can and cannot eat and whether you need to stop taking any medications beforehand.
+Please read the instructions as soon as you get them.
+You might need to stop certain medications up to a week before your test.
+Contact us if you have trouble preparing for your procedure.

-If you are getting a colonoscopy, before the procedure, you will need to clean out your colon with a special drink that causes watery diarrhea.
-It is important to drink all of the liquid, to ensure it does its job.
-A clean colon allows us to get a better look at the inside lining, along with making the colonoscopy easier to do and more comfortable.
-Please reach out to us if you have trouble getting ready for your colonoscopy.
+If you are getting a colonoscopy, before the procedure, you will clean out your colon with a special drink that causes watery diarrhea.
+It’s important to drink all of the liquid to ensure it does its job.
+A clean colon allows us to get a better look at the inside lining, along with making the colonoscopy easier to complete and more comfortable for you.

 What happens during a colonoscopy?